Second order equation of motion for electromagnetic radiation back-reaction: Applying the three approaches in the nonrelativistic regime: Constant field

 The ambiguity $ \Lbet = 1 \pm \sqrt{ \Lphi } $ arises here, too.
 If convergence holds then, naturally, only one of the possibilities can be the limit.
 To select the correct one, we can consider the simple case when there is no external force.
 Then all the iteration terms are zero, and the iteration converges trivially.
 Hence, the coefficients must be zero for zero magnetic field, as previously.

-A problem with the method of iterating the radiation term is that it is difficult to obtain conditions for the convergence of the iteration.
-Unfortunately, convergence does not hold necessarily.
+A problem with the method of iterating the radiation term is that it is hard to obtain conditions for the convergence of the iteration.
+Unfortunately, convergence may not hold.
 Indeed, for $\LKeta \LHb = 1$---i.e., for such special magnetic fields---convergence does not occur, since then $\Lit{\LLK}{2} = -2\LLHB $, so $\Lit{\LLK}{3} = \Lit{\LLK}{1}$.
-Consequently, for all higher $n$s,
+Thus, for all higher $n$s,

 It is interesting, however, that the final result \eqref{betalp} does not exclude the case $\LKeta \LHb = 1$, and provides solution for $\LKeta \LHb > 1$ as well (which is expected to be outside the domain of convergence).